-^{(-) =} data was not analyzed by west, central, bluegrass, east until 2011 1See Appendix 1 on page 11 for Region breakdown
+(-) = data was not analyzed by west, central, bluegrass, east until 2011 See Appendix 1 on page 11 for Region breakdown

-Over the last 57 years of this survey, the decline in the rabbit population is evident (Figure 1).
+Over the last 58 years of this survey, the decline in the rabbit population is evident (Figure 1).
 The severe drop in population levels following the winters of 1977 and 1978 was dramatic and populations have been slow to recover.
 The overall drop in rabbit numbers since the late 1960's can be generally attributed to habitat loss because of land use changes and cleaner agricultural practices.
 However, recent years have seen a nice increase in the number of rabbits observed.
-The increases across all but one of the Weather Regions from 2017 to 2018 is a welcome sight.
+This year (2019) we observe a very slight decrease from 2018 (Table 1).
+The increase observed in the West weather region is a welcome sight at 24%.
 The winter was mild which potentially favored high overwinter survivorship and excellent breeding condition for does.
-This coupled with the fact that we are in an upswing of the roughly 7-year cycle (Figure 1) resulted in a 16.1% increase in rabbits observed per 100 miles this year compared to last.
+This coupled with the fact that we are in an upswing of the roughly 7-year cycle (Figure 1) resulted in essentially the same number rabbits observed per 100 miles this year compared to last.